RaySingerNZ/react-introduction-wiki/2-Our-First-Component.md

 Following on from our last step we have now introduced our first React Component.
+React applications are built up of a variety of nested Components and their HTML.
+It is a component oriented UI framework.

 Our root basic component looks like this:

 ``` jsx